How to Claim PCP Commission Back in 2026

 Step 1: Identify your lender

-Common motor finance lenders include: Black Horse, MotoNovo, Close Brothers, Santander Consumer Finance, Alphera Financial Services, BMW Financial Services, Mercedes-Benz Financial Services, Volkswagen Financial Services, Toyota Financial Services, and Ford Motor Credit.
+Your claim goes to the finance company, not the dealership.
+Common lenders include Black Horse, MotoNovo, Close Brothers, Santander Consumer Finance, Alphera, BMW Financial Services, Mercedes-Benz Financial Services, Volkswagen Financial Services, Toyota Financial Services, and Ford Motor Credit.

 Step 2: Gather what you can (but do not worry if you cannot)